Waxing

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 9 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 9 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 371 of Meeus index or 1324 from Brown series.

 The length of the current synodic month is 34 minutes longer than the mean synodic month length.
 It is 6 hours and 29 minutes shorter compared to 21st century's longest synodic month length.

-Moon is at apogee at 08:51.
-It is 11 days after previous perigee on 1 January 2030 at 15:33 in ♐ Sagittarius.
-Lunar orbit is going to narrow while the Moon is moving towards the Earth over the next 15 days, until point of next perigee on 28 January 2030 at 16:03 in ♏ Scorpio.
+Moon is at apogee at 08:51 about 11 days since last perigee on 1 January 2030 at 15:33 in ♐ Sagittarius the lunar orbit is going to narrow while the Moon is moving towards the Earth over the upcoming 15 days until point of next perigee on 28 January 2030 at 16:03 in ♏ Scorpio.

-10 days after ascending node on 2 January 2030 at 20:31 in ♐ Sagittarius.
-The Moon is located north of the ecliptic over the following 3 days, until the lunar orbit crosses from North to South in descending node on 16 January 2030 at 22:41 in ♊ Gemini.
+10 days after ascending node on 2 January 2030 at 20:31 in ♐ Sagittarius the Moon is positioned north of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from North to South in descending node on 16 January 2030 at 22:41 in ♊ Gemini.

-11 days since the previous standstill on 2 January 2030 at 08:17 in ♐ Sagittarius when the Moon has reached South declination of ∠-23.575°, the lunar orbit is extending northward over the next 2 days to face maximum declination of ∠23.549° at the point of next northern standstill on 16 January 2030 at 08:26 in ♊ Gemini.
+11 days since the last southern standstill on 2 January 2030 at 08:17 in ♐ Sagittarius when the Moon has reached South declination of ∠-23.575° the lunar orbit is extending northward over the next 2 days to face maximum declination of ∠23.549° at the point of next northern standstill on 16 January 2030 at 08:26 in ♊ Gemini.

 In 6 days on 19 January 2030 at 15:54 in ♋ Cancer the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.